philrussel21/curtain_co_fe_prod/README.md

     -   Added success alert to product summary modal to show item being added to cart
     -   Added a loading symbol and message to users when paypal and the server are making the payment and order in the background
     -   (adding a loading symbol for paypal buttons until they load...somehow)
+-   **Issues Still Persisting At Time of Submission: 18th January 2021**
+    -   Brave browser built-in ad blocker causes PayPal to throw errors but seems can still make a payment
+    -   PayPal's sandbox mode takes time to load the PayPal buttons, causing bad User Experience if a user clicks the button and nothing happens.
+This error is supposedly supposed to work in production PayPal, which we have not tested yet due to the time for client not having a business account to set up a business PayPal account.

 > ### Back-End
 >